 Sewing Together:

-Retrieve your flowers and place the bottom of the stem over top of the center hole (round 1) of your chosen flower pot.
+Retrieve your flowers and place the bottom of the stem over top of the center hole (round 1) of your dirt.

-Using the tail of yarn A leftover from the beginning of the flower pot, sew around the entire circumference of the stem and flower pot hole to attach them together.
+Using the tail of yarn C, left over from the beginning of the dirt, sew around the entire circumference of the stem and dirt hole to attach them together.

 Finally, cut a length of wire to the height of your crochet lily of the valley, from the bottom of the flower pot to the top of stem.

-Gently thread the wire through the center of the top flower and down the stem until it reaches the bottom of your flower pot.
+Gently thread the wire through the center of the topmost flower and down the stem until it reaches the bottom of your flower pot.

-If desired, you may also cut two shorter lengths of wire and add them into the shorter stems in order to shape your lower flowers, as well.
+For best results, you may also cut two shorter lengths of wire and add them into the shorter stems, in order to pose your lower flowers, as well.

 Then, gently shape the wire inside your stem into the shape shown in the example crochet lily of the valley, or customize your flower into your own unique pose!

-Once you have your plant shaped to your liking, finish off your crochet lily of the valley by taking a short length of yarn B (green), and sewing the inner top edge of your leaf onto your stem so that your leaf stands up.
+Once you have your plant shaped to your liking, finish off your crochet lily of the valley by taking a short length of yarn B (green), and sewing the upper edge of your leaf onto your stem so that your leaf stands up.

-For a more natural look, allow a little bit of slack in your leaf instead of pulling it taut and straight upwards.
+For a more natural look, allow a little bit of slack in your leaf instead of pulling it taut or straight upwards.

 The example leaf is sewn on the back edge of the leaf, above the 2 treble crochet worked into 1 stitch.

-It is attached onto the stem between the first and second flowers, roughly over rounds 4 to 5 of the stem.
+It is then attached onto the stem between the first and second flowers, roughly over rounds 4 to 5 of the topmost stem.

-Secure with a knot and weave in all tails.
+Secure your sewing with a knot and weave in all tails.

 Conclusion | Free Crochet Lily of the Valley Amigurumi

 And with that, you’re done the free crochet Lily of the Valley Cutie pattern!
-If you enjoyed this pattern, be sure to check out all of its companion patterns in the Flower Cuties collection: the Daffodil Cutie, the Tulip Cutie, the Daisy Cutie, the Carnation Cutie, the Sunflower Cutie, the Rose Cutie, the Pansy Cutie (releasing May 23, 2025), and the Lily Cutie (releasing June 6, 2025)!
+If you enjoyed this pattern, be sure to check out all of its companion patterns in the Flower Cuties collection: the Daffodil Cutie, the Tulip Cutie, the Daisy Cutie, the Carnation Cutie, the Sunflower Cutie, the Rose Cutie, the Pansy Cutie, and the Lily Cutie!

 You can also explore the Cutie Collections and the Pocket Pets archives for more original and free amigurumi patterns, or our Home Decor Patterns for other homemade household goodies!